 The Alternative Provision Centre (APC) is an internal unit for students who need significant additional support to be successful.
 It is housed on site but in a separate building away from the main student body.
-The APC is supervised at all times by the Head of the APC (in their absence by a member of the Extended Leadership Team), with additional Teaching Assistants and/or Learning Mentors as required.
+The APC is supervised at all times by the Head of the APC (but in their absence by another member of experienced staff), with additional Teaching Assistants and/or Learning Mentors as required.
 Whilst in the APC students receive a broad and personalised curriculum and usually have a reduced number of hours on site.

-17.2 Purpose:
+17.1 Purpose:

-- To provide intensive support for students demonstrating behaviours which place them at risk of permanent exclusion, fixed period exclusions or repeated placement in the Behaviour Support Unit; - To provide an alternative to permanent exclusion for students in Key Stage 4, depending on the nature of the behaviour and the student; - To support students to return successfully to mainstream education at the academy after a set period of time; - To support students in transitioning to a new (often specialist) provision that is more appropriate for their ongoing education; - To protect the learning of other students; - To protect the welfare of other students; - To support students in making more positive choices in future.
+- To provide intensive support for students demonstrating behaviours which place them at risk of permanent exclusion, suspensions or repeated placement in the Behaviour Support Unit; - To provide an alternative to permanent exclusion for students in Key Stage 4, depending on the nature of the behaviour and the student; - To support students to return successfully to mainstream education at the academy after a set period of time; - To support students in transitioning to a new (often specialist) provision that is more appropriate for their ongoing education; - To protect the learning of other students; - To protect the welfare of other students; - To support students in making more positive choices in future; - To support students who have complex contextual safeguarding needs; - To support reintegration following non-school attendance; - To support and assess mid-year admissions.

-17.3 Use:
+17.2 Use:

-A student will only be placed in the APC after extensive discussions have been held between the Head of Year, the Associate Vice Principals who lead on Pastoral Care, and the Head of SEN Inclusion.
+A student will only be placed in the APC after extensive discussions have been held between the Head of Year, the Senior Pastoral Team, and the Head of SEN Inclusion.
 If they are in agreement, that placing the student in the APC is in the best interests of the student and/or the academy as whole, then the APC Referral Form will be completed and a meeting will be organised with parents/carers.